CarolineChirenje/blueprint1989/docs/technical documents/Infisical-Ubuntu-Deployment.md

 dotnet user-secrets set "WebAuthn:Origin" "http://localhost:4200"
 ```

-> Tip: You can also copy `appsettings.Development.template.json` to `appsettings.Development.json` and fill in the values — that file is gitignored and loaded automatically in the Development environment.
+> Tip: You can also copy `appsettings.Development.template.json` to `appsettings.Development.json` and fill in the values â€” that file is gitignored and loaded automatically in the Development environment.

 **4. Run the API**